michellab/RBFE-Benchmark/pipeline/README.md

 Please note these requirements were generated from the conda environment used to run the project.
 Some dependencies may need to be adjusted.

-Clone the BioSimSpace version used for the project at (https://github.com/michellab/BioSimSpace/releases/tag/RBFE-benchmark) and install this in the environment, or for more a more recent version please visit https://github.com/openbiosim/biosimspace .
+Clone the BioSimSpace version used for the project at (https://github.com/michellab/BioSimSpace/releases/tag/RBFE-benchmark) and install this in the environment, or for a more recent version please visit https://github.com/openbiosim/biosimspace .

 Follow the instructions there to install the chosen branch.